Geena Davis Institute: History

-GDI was founded in 2004 by Geena Davis.
 She founded the Institute to gather data on gender representation in media after noticing an imbalance in the representation of male and female characters in children's television while her daughter was a toddler.
-GDI later expanded its research to include other types of representation, including gender identity, sexual orientation, disability, age and body type.
-Davis' operating assumption was that more data was needed to effect change and generate more equal representation.
+Later, GDI expanded its research to include other types of representation including gender identity, sexual orientation, disability, age, and body type.
+Her operating assumption was that more data was needed to effect change and generate more equal representation.

 In 2010, GDI and the Academy of Television Arts & Sciences Foundation partnered to create an award presented at the College Television Awards, recognizing student productions for displays of diversity and gender equality in their work.
 The organization worked with Ford Motor Company in 2017 to create a video series called #ShesGotDrive, which aimed to "(challenge) stereotypes in media targeted at children".
 GDI received a Governors Award in 2022 from the Academy of Television Arts & Sciences for its efforts to improve equal gender representation in entertainment.